dndg/opta-tutorials/tutorials/CodesysOpta7MReaderTutorial/content.md

 ![Modbus COM port menu](assets/en/09-modbus-com-port-menu.png)

-From the list, select `Modbus Client, COM Port` and click `Add Device`.
+From the list select `Modbus Client, COM Port` and click `Add device`.
+In this way you add a Modbus client communicating on the previously configured serial port, i.e. the Finder 7M series.

 ![Add Modbus client](assets/en/10-add-modbus-client.png)